-In the event that any USEF Designee either (a) observes misconduct as defined in this Safe Sport Policy Handbook, or (b) receives a report containing allegations of misconduct as defined in this Safe Sport Policy Handbook, it is the personal responsibility of the individual to immediately report this to Sonja S. Keating, USEF General Counsel, at safesport@usef.org or 859-225-2045.
+In the event that any USEF Designee either (a) observes misconduct as defined in this Safe Sport Policy Handbook, or (b) receives a report containing allegations of misconduct as defined in this Safe Sport Policy Handbook, it is the personal responsibility of the individual to immediately report this to safesport@usef.org or you can contact one of the following individuals on the Athlete Protection Team:

 No one should attempt to evaluate the credibility or validity of any misconduct allegations as a condition for reporting to USEF.
 When potential criminal behavior has been reported to USEF, USEF shall report such allegation(s) to law enforcement authorities.
 Complaints and allegations will be addressed under the USEF Enforcement Policy set out below.